 As reported in the main findings above, overall HRQoL score of Acute Covid patients was lower (mean SF-36 score 60.3) compared to patients with Long Covid.
-However, HRQoL scores (using SF-36 tool) of Long Covid patients are still low and vary from 60.4 (lowest) to 86.4 (highest) (13).
-The lowest HRQoL score in Long Covid patients in this review was mainly due to recruitment of only elderly Covid-19 patients group (aged >65 years) (34) unlike in other studies (13, 33).
-In addition, the HRQoL scores were not considerably improved among certain patient groups (e.g. elderly, ICU admitted patients) even after six weeks of discharge and lower in some domains even after three months of recovery (fatigue 69%, functional impairments in daily life 64%, and general quality of life 72%) (35).
-In line with our findings, a study in Brazil among general population (age ≥7 years) reported that all dimensions of quality of life (using SF-36) significantly reduced during Covid-19 isolation than before isolation (p<0.05) (21).
+However, HRQoL scores (using SF-36 tool) of Long Covid patients are still low and vary from 60.4 (lowest) to 86.4 (highest) [13].
+The lowest HRQoL score in Long Covid patients in this review was mainly due to recruitment of only elderly Covid-19 patients group (aged >65 years) [34] unlike in other studies [13, 33].
+In addition, the HRQoL scores were not considerably improved among certain patient groups (e.g. elderly, ICU admitted patients) even after six weeks of discharge and lower in some domains even after three months of recovery (fatigue 69%, functional impairments in daily life 64%, and general quality of life 72%) [35].
+In line with our findings, a study in Brazil among general population (age ≥7 years) reported that all dimensions of quality of life (using SF-36) significantly reduced during Covid-19 isolation than before isolation (p<0.05) [21].

-All reviewed studies using EQ-5D-5L were on Long Covid (4 to 13 weeks from the onset of symptoms) and the mean EQ-5D-5L index values ranging from 0.61 to 0.71, which are considerably lower than outcomes of a similar study conducted with general population in China during the pandemic (0.949, SD 0.102) (44) and in Morocco (0.86) (45).
-Lower magnitude of difficulties were reported among general population during Covid-19 pandemic in Vietnam (46) than found in our review (18).
+All reviewed studies using EQ-5D-5L were on Long Covid (4 to 13 weeks from the onset of symptoms) and the mean EQ-5D-5L index values ranging from 0.61 to 0.71, which are considerably lower than outcomes of a similar study conducted with general population in China during the pandemic (0.949, SD 0.102) [44] and in Morocco (0.86) [45].
+Lower magnitude of difficulties were reported among general population during Covid-19 pandemic in Vietnam [46] than found in our review [18].
 Using SGRQ tool, studies found that there were considerable negative effects on patients’ HRQoL mean score, ranging from 17.3 (SD: 15.9) to 35.7 (SD: 24.2) in Acute Covid and 10.6 (SD: 10.7) to 54 (IQR 19-78) in Long Covid for different dimensions of SGRQ.
-Higher SGRQ score (means lower HRQoL) in Long Covid in this review was mainly found in the study in Germany (18) because they included only severe patients in their study.
-Unlike shown by SF-36 and EQ-5D-5L, a study using SGRQ by Santus et al. (2020) showed significant improvement in HRQoL of patients even after two weeks of discharge (i.e. Acute Covid vs Long Covid) (10).
-This may be because they included only those patients who were clinically stable and able to fill the questionnaire(10).
+Higher SGRQ score (means lower HRQoL) in Long Covid in this review was mainly found in the study in Germany [18] because they included only severe patients in their study.
+Unlike shown by SF-36 and EQ-5D-5L, a study using SGRQ by Santus et al. (2020) showed significant improvement in HRQoL of patients even after two weeks of discharge (i.e. Acute Covid vs Long Covid) [10].
+This may be because they included only those patients who were clinically stable and able to fill the questionnaire [10].